Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Q. WHY GET MARRIED AT FITZROVIA CHAPEL?

 A. The Fitzrovia Chapel is the most popular wedding venue in Westminster.
-It is a real gem of a venue, and the ornate splendour inside (albeit small) really is jaw-dropping.
-The wedding team are attentive and determined that you and your guests have the best experience.
+It is a real gem, and the ornate splendour inside (albeit small) is jaw-dropping.
+The wedding team is attentive and determined to ensure you and your guests have the best experience.

-Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?
+Q. IS PHOTOGRAPHY ALLOWED AT OUR WEDDING CEREMONY AND VOWS?

-A. Absolutely, yes… The registrars at Westminster will conduct your ceremony and are amongst the most helpful and relaxed in London.
-They are happy for the photographer to move around (although there is limited space for this) to get the best shots.
-They also allow photography of the marriage register signing which many boroughs do not allow.
+A. Absolutely, yes… The registrars at Westminster will conduct your Ceremony and are amongst the most helpful and relaxed in London.
+They are happy for the photographer to move around (despite limited space) to get the best shots.
+They also allow photography of the marriage register signing, which many boroughs do not allow.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?